chase-west/chase-west/README.md

 # About me
 🙋‍♂️ Charles/Chase West 15 yr old.
 Contact me at chasewestbusiness@gmail.com

-👨‍🎓 I'm currently pursuing a CIT degree from community college while in high school.
+👨‍🎓 I'm currently pursuing a CIT/Programming degree from community college while in high school.
 I plan to go to college and study Computer Science.

 💻 I've technically been coding since I was 12 but